OdeletteKennedy/TowerClimb/README.md

 Look for documentation, scripts, project configuration, or entry-point files.

 If scripts are provided, use the commands defined by the project.

+If no run instructions are available, inspect the source files to determine the correct entry point.

+## Development

+When making changes:

+1. Create a new branch for your work.